Netcracker/KubeMarine/documentation/internal/Patches.md

 ### Installation Task

-In some cases applying of patch can be effectively equal to running of some [installation task](../Installation.md#installation-tasks-description).
+In some cases applying of a patch can be effectively equal to running of some [installation task](../Installation.md#installation-tasks-description).
-For example, it can be possible to apply changes in configuration of HAProxy by simple `kubemarine install --tasks deploy.loadbalancer.haproxy.configure`.
+For example, it can be possible to apply changes in the configuration of HAProxy by simple `kubemarine install --tasks deploy.loadbalancer.haproxy.configure`.
-To do the same via patch, use the following:
+To do the same through a patch, use the following:

 ```python
 from kubemarine.core.action import Action